 Crow pose – one of the first balancing poses new yogis try.
-I can’t even do this because a shattered left elbow received an elbow replacement and I can’t put too much stress on.
+I can’t do this because a shattered left elbow gave me an elbow replacement that I can’t put too much stress on.
 But a teacher showed me that if I put my head on a floor I form a tripod that takes pressure off my arms.
 It’s not exactly traditional crow pose, but I still get a benefit from doing it as a balancing inversion

 My teacher, Nick Beem, co-owner with his wife Lela of Grateful Yoga in Evanston, has emphasized stillness in yoga poses (see www.gratefulyoga.com).
 Grateful Yoga Evanston advertises itself as offering “a mindful practice that’s a balance of effort and ease in a peaceful, uncompetitive environment.”
 The balance of effort and ease is a major concern of traditional yoga, and it is produced by emphasizing control of the breath (pranayama).